Last updated on March 25th, 2023

 Block paving consists of either stone, concrete or clay pavers laid on top of a compressed hardcore, then sand, bed.
 Highly adaptable and suitable for pathways as well as driveways, it has been an increasingly popular hard landscaping choice since the 1980s.
 Download our driveway checklist.

 Pros of block paving

-– Different materials offer different price points
+- Different materials offer different price points to suit your budget

-– Long lasting and, if installed well, low maintenance – small areas can be patch repaired if necessary
+- Long-lasting and, if installed well, low maintenance – small areas can be patch repaired if necessary

 Cons of block paving